psarando/shire-reckoning/Middle-earth-simulation.md

    and the Shire Calendar as if the count of Third Age years had continued.
    This allows the New Reckoning Yestarë to always correspond to Shire Rethe 25, and New Reckoning Yavannië 30 (or Cormarë in leap-years) to always correspond to Shire Halimath 22.
-   Since IV 1 corresponds to S.R.
-3021, then regular leap-years in the New Reckoning calendar will still occur in years divisible by 4, but leap-days omitted at the end of centuries appear to come 20 years early (IV 80, IV 180, IV 280, etc.), and [Millennial Leap-years](#millennial-leap-years) would also come 20 years early in the New Reckoning, but continue to come 600 years early
+   Since IV 1 corresponds to III 3021, then regular leap-years in the New Reckoning calendar will still occur in years divisible by 4, but leap-days omitted at the end of centuries appear to come 20 years early (IV 80, IV 180, IV 280, etc.), and [Millennial Leap-years](#millennial-leap-years) would also come 20 years early in the New Reckoning, but continue to come 600 years early
    (or 400 years late) in Shire-reckoning years (e.g. S.R.
 2400, 3400, 4400, etc.)